zoekirsh/js-rails-as-api-using-fast-json-api/README.md

 }
 ```

+Setting these relationships up is necessary for the second step.
+Now that we
-Now that we have included relationships connecting the `SightingSerializer` to
+have included relationships connecting the `SightingSerializer` to
 `:bird` and `:location`, to include attributes from those objects, the
-recommended method is to go to the controller action and pass in a second
+recommended method is to pass in a second
-parameter to the serializer to include those objects:
+parameter to the serializer indicating that we want to _include_ those objects:

 ```rb
 def show